-Freshman Sophomore Junior Senior Web Design (.5) Web Design (.5) Web Design (.5) Web Design (.5) Computer Science & Programming (.5) Advanced Computer Programming (.5) Advanced Computer Programming (.5) Advanced Computer Programming (.5) Student Aid in Technology (.5) Student Aid in Technology (.5)
+Freshman Sophomore Junior Senior Web Design (.5) Web Design (.5) Web Design (.5) Web Design (.5) Computer Science & Computer Science & Computer Science & Computer Science & Programming (.5) Programming (.5) Programming (.5) Programming (.5) Introduction to Cloud I Introduction to Cloud I Introduction to Cloud I (.5) (.5) (.5) Introduction to Cloud II Introduction to Cloud II Introduction to Cloud II (.5) (.5) (.5) Student Aid in Technology (.5) Student Aid in Technology (.5)

-Web Design9-12Practice Arts.5 CreditThis course will introduce you to the fundamental concepts of design, creation, and maintenance of webpages and websites.
+Web Design9-12Practical Arts.5 CreditThis course will introduce you to the fundamental concepts of design, creation, and maintenance of webpages and websites.
 Students will be introduced to web design standards and learn how to critically evaluatewebsite quality.
 The course progresses from introductory work on web design to a project in which studentsdesign and develop a personal website.

-Computer Science & Programming9-12Practice Arts.5 CreditThis class serves as an introduction to the fundamental concepts of computer programming and computational thinking.
+Computer Science & Programming9-12Practical Arts.5 CreditThis class serves as an introduction to the fundamental concepts of computer programming and computational thinking.
 It is not uncommon for students who have a passion for computers and want to program to be unfamiliar with the problem-solving skills required for programming work.
 Coursework will include progressive JavaScript coding exercises.